Fried Egg, Asparagus, Crimini, Surchoix De Chevre

-Not yet entirely motivated for setting down a worn metal shovel digging the defrosting soils, setting a solid plan for maximizing the seasons supply ahead is on the agenda, and with a twenty percent sale at the local Primex garden center the only regret was not picking up one of those cute garden plan books where one can map out in full detail the ins and outs of an efficient and abundant selection of choice foods that will fill between the cuts of washed out railroad ties precisely designed in rectangular arrangement.
+Not yet entirely motivated for setting down a worn metal shovel digging defrosting soil, setting a solid plan for maximizing the seasons supply ahead though is on the agenda.
+With a twenty percent sale at the local Primex garden center the only regret was not picking up one of those cute garden plan books where one can map out in full detail the ins and outs of an efficient and abundant selection of choice foods that will set between the cuts of washed out railroad ties in a precisely designed rectangular arrangement.

-Stirred and scattered emerge fresher scents, more pronounced flavors than the season past, including more generous market bunches of herbs, large shaped leaves of Italian parsley and elegantly lengthy sprigs lined with budded thyme.
+Stirred and scattered emerge fresher scents and more pronounced flavors including generous market bunches of herbs, large shaped leaves of Italian parsley and elegantly lengthy sprigs lined with budded thyme.

-Now inspired too with a newly found cheese, Surchoix De Chevre, a creamy, pale, hard goat cheese imparting a mellow, flavorful tang.
-Imported from Switzerland, this unique find recently identified among the huge domestic and imported selections at Wegmans turned into a great new favorite, sliced then broken into small coarse size pieces tucks well into those renewed flavors bursting forth highlighting the new season, this year, particularly, and especially welcomed and appreciated, the breath of spring.
+Imported from Switzerland, this unique find recently identified among the huge domestic and imported selections at Wegmans turned into a great new favorite sliced then broken into small coarse size pieces which tuck and snuggle well between those renewed flavors bursting forth highlighting the new season, this year, particularly, and especially welcomed and appreciated, the breath of spring.

 - 1-1 1/2 pounds thin Asparagus, tough bottom pieces of stalk lightly snapped off